-Across three police commissioners, three state’s attorneys and two mayors, the motto preached by Baltimore’s leadership over the last decade has been loud and clear: “Get the bad guys with guns off our streets.”
+Across three police commissioners, three state’s attorneys and two mayors, the motto preached by Baltimore’s leadership has been loud and clear: “Get the bad guys with guns off our streets.”

 Now we find through a federal – not city – investigation that at least seven of those bad guys were allegedly veteran Baltimore police officers.

 The officers charged yesterday with committing robberies, extorting money, stealing guns and dealing drugs did so as members of the department’s elite Gun Trace Task Force – formed (you got it) to get guns off the streets.

 The indictment traces in detail the reported activities of these seven Task Force cops in 2015 and last year, while alleging in court papers that the officers had also plundered and pillaged, filed false reports and abused overtime.

 According to the indictment: